OluomaOji/easy_labor_prediction_project_with_ml/README.md

 In FY 2016, OFLC processed  775,979 employer applications  for  1,699,957 positions, marking a  9% increase from the previous year.
 The growing number of these applications has made manual review tedious and inefficient, necessitating an ML-driven approach.

-A machine learning-powered API that predicts the likelihood of labor based on physiological and clinical features.
+A machine learning-powered API that predicts the likelihood of being approved for an H1-visa.
 Built with **FastAPI**, containerized using **Docker**, and designed for deployment to the cloud.

 ---